ToogetherTeam/.github/profile/README.md

 ---

 ## 🛡 License
 This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-You are free to use, modify, and share it.
+You are free to use, modify, and share it within the terms of the license.

 ---